Stark Law Attorneys for Doctors

 Our Stark Law Experience

-For years, the attorneys at the Oberheiden & McMurrey, LLP have assisted health care industry clients with structuring and operating Stark Law compliant arrangements.
+For years, the Stark Law attorneys at the Oberheiden, P.C. have assisted healthcare industry clients with structuring and operating Stark Law compliant arrangements.
 Physician joint ventures that we have developed include:

 - Medical Device Companies